Documentation

 Can I customize which rules apply?

 Yes.
-Every rule can be individually enabled, disabled, marked as not applicable, set to manual review, or deferred.
-Your selections persist across pack updates, so you only need to review changes.
+Every rule can be enabled, disabled, deferred, or marked as not applicable.
+Your selections persist across updates.

 Need Help?